XML RSS

 Thermistors' Fundamentals and Applications

 Thermistors are a generic name given to thermally sensitive resistors.
 The word comes from a combination of "thermal resistor".
 NTC(negative temperature coefficient) type has characteristics in that as its temperature goes up, its resistance comes down.
-PTC(positve temperature coefficient) type has characteristics in that as its temperature goes up, its resistance goes up too.

 It is a semiconducting ceramic resistor produced by sintering the materials at high temperature and uses metal oxide as its main component.
 The most commonly used oxides are those of manganese, nickel, cobalt, iron, copper and titanium.